 Research overwhelmingly demonstrates that parent involvement in children's learning is positively related to academic success.
 In fact, three out of four college students in STEM majors report that a parent was influential in their decision to pursue STEM professionally.
 Unfortunately, appreciation for how families can promote learning is largely missing from the national focus on STEM education.

-For the next iteration of the STEM Activity App, we are designing a native app for smartphones and tablets as well as upgrading the current website—stay tuned!
+We are designing a native app for smartphones and tablets as well as upgrading the current website-stay tuned!

 Examples of Activities Featured in the App: